-where the middle arrow is deduced from \ref{lemreal2} \ref{lemreal2ii} as follows: On the one hand it follows easily from (\ref{descentdiaget}) and the proof of \ref{cdOmega} \ref{cdOmegai}, \ref{cdOmegaii} that the middle arrow of (\ref{maps123}) in question becomes invertible after applying Stupid truncation on the other hand provides a morphism from the last term of (\ref{maps123}) to the first one.
+where the middle arrow is deduced from Lem. \ref{lemreal2} \ref{lemreal2ii} as follows: On the one hand it follows easily from (\ref{descentdiaget}) and the proof of Prop. \ref{cdOmega} \ref{cdOmegai} and \ref{cdOmegaii} that the middle arrow of (\ref{maps123}) in question becomes invertible after applying Stupid truncation on the other hand provides a morphism from the last term of (\ref{maps123}) to the first one.
 As explained in \cite{BD}, one can prove that the image of the latter morphism under $\smash{Rf_{T^\s,[.],.,*}}$ is also invertible.
 We have not tried to compare these two isomorphisms. \end{rem}

-In view of constructing twisted syntomic complexes above fine log schemes or diagrams of such it will be convenient to introduce the following variants of the categories of embeddings defined in \ref{defemb1}, \ref{defemb1var}.
+In view of constructing twisted syntomic complexes above fine log schemes or diagrams of such it will be convenient to introduce the following variants of the categories of embeddings defined in Def. \ref{defemb1} and Def. \ref{defemb1var}.

 \begin{defn} Consider $*\subset \{\s,lfpb\}$.

 \debrom \item Let $Emb^*_{F}$ (resp. $\smash{Emb_{F}^{*,glob}}$) denote the following category.
 An object $(U^\s/X^\s,Y^\s,\iota,\smash{\tilde F})$ is an object of $Emb^*$ (resp. $Emb^{*,glob}$) together with a Frobenius lift $\smash{\tilde F}$ on $Y^\s$.
 A morphism is a morphism of $Emb^*$ which is compatible with Frobenius lifts.